 London Film Festival

 This is held in the second half of October and it showcases some of the finest of international cinema.
 With more than 300 movies, short films and documentaries are shown from all over the world during the film fiesta.
 There are movies from across the globe with movie maestros showcasing their creations.
-Awards are given for the best of new and upcoming British talent, to the most original movies, best documentary and film etc. It also organises a number of Q&A sessions with actors and filmmakers along with plenty of film workshops.
+Awards are given for the best of new and upcoming British talent, to the most original movies, best documentary and film etc. It also organises several Q&A sessions with actors and filmmakers along with plenty of film workshops.